 Most people's veins are flat under the skin, but a low body fat percentage can make the veins in your biceps stick out.
 A bump in one part of your vein or bicep is likely caused by a clot or a tear.
 See your doctor for a diagnosis.

 Superficial thrombophlebitis is likely to only affect you for two to six weeks before it disappears on its own.
-However, it is possible that a blood cloth could move to a place where the affected superficial vein meets a larger, deep vein, causing a more serious condition called deep vein thrombosis.
+However, it is possible that a blood clot could move to a place where the affected superficial vein meets a larger, deep vein, causing a more serious condition called deep vein thrombosis.

 Deep Vein Thrombosis

 Deep vein thrombosis in the biceps or other areas may be life threatening.
 Clots can kill you if one comes loose and travels to your lungs, where it can block blood flow and cause a pulmonary embolism.
 Clots in the legs may also cause complications that could lead to symptoms such as leg ulcers or swelling.

 A bump or bruise on your biceps could indicate biceps tendinopathy.
 Repetitively using a tendon can lead to an injury, which is called tendinopathy.
 Using your biceps to bend your elbow can, over time, lead to biceps tendinopathy; overuse from too much exercise can also cause this condition.
-Biceps tendinopathy specifically refers to pain or even a tear in the biceps tendon, which connects at the shoulder and elbow.
-If the tendon ruptures, it may cause a pop, pain and swelling; it can also cause shoulder pain or a lump in the lower biceps.
+Physical therapy is often prescribed to treat tendinopathy.

-Performing weight training exercises for the biceps -- such as bicep curls -- can make the veins in your arms protrude from the skin's surface, creating bumps.
-Building muscle and following weight loss strategies reduces your body fat; this allows for muscle definition and the veins in your arms to become more visible.
+Performing weight-training exercises for the biceps — such as bicep curls — can make the veins in your arms protrude from the skin's surface, creating bumps.
+Building muscle and following weight-loss strategies reduces your body fat; this allows for muscle definition and the veins in your arms to become more visible.